dfeverx/countdown-timer/README.md

 <!--- Describe your app in one or two sentences -->

-A simple time countdown application crated using jetpack compose ui and kotlin
+A simple time countdown application created using jetpack compose ui and kotlin

 ## Screenshots